 Another day with dangerous heat and humidity, possible late day storms

-Happy Saturday!
-Make sure you’re hydrating because we have another hot day ahead!
+HUNTSVILLE, Ala.
+(WAFF) - Happy Saturday!
+Make sure you are hydrating because we have another hot day ahead!

 Copyright 2021 WAFF.
 All rights reserved.